shaozhm/shine/README.md

 After user creation login once with this user to the HANA system to change the initial password.

-Below are three ways to install SHINE:
+Below are different ways to install SHINE:

 ###Install from HANA Media
-SHINE can be found in the XSA_CONT of HANA Media
+SHINE for XSA (XSACSHINE02_x)can be found in the folder XSA_CONT of HANA Media and SHINE for XSA needs an MTA extension descriptor this can be found in the folder XSA_CONT/extension_descriptors/sap-xsac-shine-1.2.0-XSACSHINE02_0.mtaext

-- Open **sap-xsac-shine-1.1.xx.mtaext** file.
+- Open **sap-xsac-shine-1.2.xx.mtaext** file.

 - Change the Username and Password to the < USERNAME > and < PASSWORD > of the user created in the previous step.(Create a user for Custom User Provided Services creation)

+- Also change the < SCHEMA_NAME > to any schema name like SHINE__USER.

 -  Login with a user who has the `XS_AUTHORIZATION_ADMIN` and `XS_CONTROLLER_USER` role collections and also has the spacedeveloper role into the customer space.For more details on how to assign roles to a user, please refer Chapter 3 of [SHINE documentation](http://help.sap.com/hana/SAP_HANA_Interactive_Education_SHINE_for_SAP_HANA_XS_Advanced_Model_en.pdf)